yellowdog/python-examples/README.md

 Any combination of the three fields can be specified; omitted fields are simply not defaulted.
 Values specified directly on an individual Task take precedence over the template.

-`taskDataFile` can be used inside `taskTemplate` as an alternative to `taskData`, exactly as it can at the Task level — the file contents are read client-side and used as the `taskData` value.
+`taskDataFile` or `taskDataFiles` can be used inside `taskTemplate` as an alternative to `taskData`, exactly as they can at the Task level — the file contents are read client-side and used as the `taskData` value. `taskDataFiles` concatenates multiple files in order.

 `taskTemplate` can be set in the TOML config (applying globally as a default), at the Work Requirement level, or at the Task Group level.
 More specific levels take precedence.